Frame SOPs for post-COVID-19 complications in patients, HC tells AAP govt | Health

 Frame SOPs for post-COVID-19 complications in patients, HC tells AAP govt

-Subsequently, the bench asked the Delhi government, represented by additional standing counsel Satyakam, to frame the SOPs.
-The court also took note of the district-wise data of COVID-19 infections in the national capital and the submission by Delhi government that it was ''enhancing contact tracings and creating more containment zones'' in areas where the positive rate is more.
+He told the bench that persons who have recovered from the COVID-19 infection continue facing serious health issues and are finding it difficult to go back to normal life Subsequently, the bench directed that the Expert Committee already constituted by the Delhi government shall examine the aforesaid aspect and come up with a SOP, which will be given wide publicity. ''Needful shall be done within two weeks.
+A copy of the SOP shall be filed along with the next status report,'' the court said to the Delhi government, represented by additional standing counsel Satyakam, and listed the matter for further hearing on January 14, 2021.
+The court, in its order, also took note of the district-wise data of COVID-19 infections in the national capital and the submission by the Delhi government that it was ''enhancing contact tracings and creating more containment zones'' in areas where the positive rate is higher.

 The Delhi government also told the court that in a meeting held on December 21 by the Delhi Disaster Management Authority (DDMA), it was decided that the ''representative testing'' shall be followed and the focus would be more on pockets where the positivity rate is more.
 According to the status report filed by the Delhi government, as of December 19 the positivity rate was below 2 per cent in all districts except north-west where it was 2.12 per cent.